From Political Propaganda to Alcohol: Prohibited Products in TV Adverts

-TV adverts are not only about writing screenplays and producing stunning TV commercials.
-It is also about checking the laws and rules of every country.
+Having prohibited products in TV adverts influence what we’re able to communicate through the screen.
+TV adverts are not only about writing screenplays and producing stunning TV commercials but also about checking the laws and rules of every country.
 Being this even more important than having a great production process.
-There can be some prohibited products on tv adverts that you did not know of.
+There can be some prohibited products on TV adverts that you did not know of.

-Most countries have the same basic rules, like prohibitions on advertising illegal products and services.
+Most countries have the same basic rules, such as prohibitions on advertising illegal products or services and legal considerations they must adhere to.
 As well as for counterfeit goods, and even political advertisements.

 However, some nations have different rules.
 So now, we will talk about which items are not allowed on TV adverts depending on the country, and why.

-There is a reason why countries have banned some products.
-And this is to safeguard tv viewers from buying certain items and to eliminate the risk of companies dressing up in the adverts their products as something good.
+Countries banned several products as a safeguard for TV viewers from buying certain items.
+Also, it helps eliminate the risk of companies dressing up in the adverts of their products as something good.

-This protection is heightened when it comes to children’s advertising, as this group is more vulnerable to what others say and may develop harmful behaviours due to what they see in their early years.
-As a result, several nations completely prohibit advertisements before, during, and after a children’s programme airs on television.
+Advertisers increase protection in children’s advertising because this group is more vulnerable and susceptible to what others say.
+This is especially true if they see certain products being advertised on TV as they may develop harmful behaviours due to what they see in their early developmental years.
+Hence why, several nations completely prohibit advertisements during and after a children’s programme airs on television.

-In Australia, for example, you will only be allowed to view an alcohol advertisement on TV during adult times and sporting events, and the same is true for gambling advertisements and R-rated film advertising.
-Advertisements for obscene films are always prohibited on television.
+Australia, for example, you will only be allowed to view an alcohol advertisement on TV during adult times.
+This includes any broadcast from Friday to Sunday but only from 6:00 pm onwards, and also during sporting events.
+The same is true for gambling advertisements and R-rated film advertising.
+Television networks always prohibit advertisements for obscene films.

-Then there are nations where ads on public television are completely prohibited, such as the United Kingdom with the BBC, Spain with La 1 and la 2, and Sweden with SVT1 and SVT2.
+Some nations completely prohibit ads on public television, such as the United Kingdom on BBC, Spain on La 1 and La 2 or Sweden with SVT1 and SVT2.

-Although most countries have the same basic restrictions, countries such as the United States and New Zealand allow prescription drug advertising, which is not permitted elsewhere.
+Although most countries have the same basic restrictions, the United States and New Zealand allow prescription drug advertising, which other countries do not allow.
+However, the US recently implemented stricter guidelines requiring clearer information about potential side effects.

-Moreover, in the Netherlands, alcohol is always allowed when preceded by a three-second educational slogan such as “drink reasonably”.
+Moreover, the Netherlands always allows alcohol when advertisers precede it with a three-second educational slogan like “drink reasonably.”
 In this country, the same happens with candies when followed by a toothbrush and toothpaste pictogram.

 Other platforms restrictions